complexdatacollective/documentation.networkcanvas.com/docs/tutorials/sample-interview.md

 ### Name Generation Using Forms

 Clicking the next button, we encounter the second name generator stage of our interview, which uses forms to collect alter information.
-Instead of the node type person captured on the prior stage, this stage is collecting alter data on node type "Providers".
+Instead of the node type person captured on the prior stage, this stage is collecting alter data on node type "Clinic".

 {% include nc-image src="/assets/img/introduction-images/node-type-place.png" caption="A name generator for place" %}{: .macos-screenshot }

 We have one prompt asking, "Within the past 12 months, which clinic or healthcare providers have you visited?"
-We add providers by clicking the button on the bottom right, which shows a form we need to complete about each provider that is named.
+We add clinics by clicking the button on the bottom right, which shows a form we need to complete about each clinic or healthcare provider that is named.

 {% include nc-image src="/assets/img/sample-protocol/using-forms.png" caption="A name generator form" %}{: .macos-screenshot }

-### Name Generation Using Roster Data
+## Name Generation Using Roster Data

 Clicking the next button, we arrive at another name generator stage which allows a participant to nominate alters from a predetermined list (i.e., a roster).
 We have one prompt asking "please select any members of your degree class that you spend time with other than studying".
 Class members are added by selecting the appropriate "display card" on the scrollable roster.
 Multiple class members (alters) can be added at one time.
 Learn more about working with [roster data](../interface-documentation/roster-name-generators.md).